gvwilson/sensibleadventures/misc/bear-02.md

 disappear over the top of the hill.
 "None of 'em have ever been gifted, did you know that?"

-Prince Lormay stood up as she approached.
+Prince Thokmay stood up as she approached.
 "Where's my sister?" he demanded.
 "What have you done with her?"

 "She's down by the river," Rust said, then snarled, "No!" as the